Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Discussion and Future Work

-A key motivation for our approach is that large-scale LLM labeling is currently too expensive to serve as a default metric for experiments.
+A key motivation for the deployed system is that large scale LLM labeling is currently too expensive to serve as a default per experiment metric.
 In the longer term, as LLM inference becomes cheaper and more tightly integrated into serving stacks, it may become feasible to label much larger fractions of the corpus (or even all content) for multiple content attributes.

+Viewed through a tokenomics lens, the surrogate is a general mechanism for mapping expensive LLM decisions onto cheaper models, in the spirit of LLM cascades~\cite{chen2024frugalgpt} and knowledge distillation~\cite{hinton2015distilling}.
+The cheap signal need not be a pre existing production score: a low cost open source model can play the same role, with its bucket calibration periodically reinforced by a more capable, more expensive model.
+In our deployment, existing ML scores provide this signal at no additional inference cost, and the payoff is coverage: the reference pipeline labels on the order of one million items per day for platform level prevalence monitoring~\cite{kdd_paper_2026}, while the calibrated surrogate extends measurement to the billions of daily impressions already recorded in logs, tightening confidence intervals and unlocking segment level deep dives and per experiment A/B reads that per item LLM labeling could never cover.

-In that regime, the relative importance of our surrogate may decrease for absolute prevalence estimation.
-However, we expect the core ideas of reusing calibration and separating absolute levels from deltas to remain useful even when LLM labeling is no longer the primary bottleneck.
+In that regime, the relative importance of the surrogate may decrease for absolute prevalence estimation.
+However, the contribution of this work is system level: amortizing one calibration across hundreds of concurrent experiments, materializing per experiment results in a single SQL metric, and separating absolute levels from deltas in the dashboard layer.
+We expect these ideas to remain useful even when LLM labeling is no longer the primary bottleneck; at that point, the contents of the calibration table can change, but the system pattern carries over.